I can finally live like everyone else!Read more

 If there is no match with the stem cells from your immediate family, or you have no immediate family anymore, then we look for a suitable donor from among the Belgians who have volunteered as a stem cell donor.
 If we do not find a match in Belgium, then there are stem cell donors from all over the world ready to help you, giving you about 31 million chances of finding a suitable donor.

-We are mainly still looking for young men of immigrant origin or with a mixed background.
+We are mainly still looking for young men of foreign origin or with a mixed background.

 During pregnancy, women develop antibodies against their partner (and therefore also against recipients of their stem cells.